-In order to lose weight, you need to consume fewer calories than you use.
+In order to weight loss, you need to consume fewer calories than you use.

 The practical part of calorie deficit, though, is much more challenging.

-In general, here are some good ideas about calorie deficit, which will be the topic of another post in the future.
+In general, here are some good ideas about calorie deficit in regards of weight loss, which will be the topic of another post in the future.

 - Cut out soda, including diet soda.

 - Drink less beer and other forms of alcohol.

 - Stay away from a regular diet of fast food.